Granny Annexe Cost

 Seeing your annexe become a reality is the most exciting part.
 The tradespeople will be working in your garden, finishing groundwork, and arranging utility connections; your new annexe will be supplied and assembled once finished.
 After the finishing touches are applied, you will be able to move into your new home!

-Getting a Granny Annexe Planning permission for your new granny annexe will undoubtedly cause you to experience a range of emotions as you consider if building an annexe in the backyard is the best option for you and your family.
+Obtaining planning permission for your new granny annexe will no doubt cause you to experience a range of emotions, as you consider if building an annexe in the backyard is the best option for you and your family.

-A granny annexe with a person living in it will always require planning approval or a Certificate of Lawfulness from your LPA.
+Many annexes will, however, require planning permission, especially if they’re self-contained or could be considered a separate dwelling.
+So a granny annexe with a person living in it will always require planning approval or a Certificate of Lawfulness from your Local Planning Authority (LPA).

-We recommend the normal Householder's Planning Application route for Granny Annexes that are considered "straightforward" during onsite consultation.
-This is the same type of planning approval you would apply for if you had been building an extension or attaching something to your garden, including a raised decked area.
+We recommend the normal Householder's Planning Application route for Granny Annexes that are considered "straightforward" during an onsite consultation.
+This is the same type of planning approval you would apply for if you had been building an extension or other work, such as an area with a raised decking.

 Some Local Planning Authorities will request a Full Application if they consider a Granny Annexe a new dwelling.
-However, even within the same county, there appears to be very little consistency in this regard across Local Planning Authorities.
+However, there appears to be very little consistency in this regard across Local Planning Authorities.

 Your local planning authority is likely to be concerned about things like: